Mlakuss/rider-quest/README.md

 	Linux: Press Alt+F2
 	Mac: Go in Users/Library/Application Support (Hold Alt and click on "Go To")
 Go in you saves folder then open a map you want to modify
-Paste the zip folder into the save folder
+Paste the zip folder into the datapack folder
 Play!

 Note: